build2 | Installation FAQ

 By default the install scripts download source archives necessary to

-bootstrap the toolchain (build2-toolchain
+bootstrap the toolchain (build2-toolchain plus, in case of

 Windows, base utilities) and build the final installation from packages

-obtained from the package repository (cppget.org
+obtained from the package repository (cppget.org).
+This allows

-upgrading to a newer version of build2
+upgrading to a newer version of build2 directly from packages

 and without having to go through the bootstrap process.